-The Auditor's Firm's Quality Control Policies and Procedures (Ref: Para.
+The Auditors Firms Quality Control Policies and Procedures (Ref: Para.
 8(e))

 A11.
-An auditor's internal expert may be a partner or staff, including temporary staff, of the auditor's firm, and therefore subject to the quality control policies and procedures of that firm in accordance with SSQC 1 .9 or national requirements that are at least as demanding.
-10 Alternatively, an auditor's internal expert may be a partner or staff, including temporary staff, of a network firm, which may share common quality control policies and procedures with the auditor's firm.
+An auditor's internal expert may be a partner or staff, including temporary staff, of the auditor's firm, and therefore subject to the quality control policies and procedures of that firm in accordance with SSQC 1 or national requirements that are at least as demanding.
+Alternatively, an auditor's internal expert may be a partner or staff, including temporary staff,

-SSA 500, paragraph 8.
+&lt;sup>8 SSA 500, paragraph 8.

-SSQC 1, "Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements," paragraph 12(f).
+&lt;sup>9 SSQC 1, "Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements," paragraph 12(f).